NichoSugi/Clustering-countries/README.md

 # Clustering-Countries
 Malnutrition is a complex issue.
 Using Unsupervised Learning and clustering techniques in machine learning helps identify patterns in nutritional data, making strategies more targeted and efficient.

-# DATA EXPLANATION
+# Data Explanation
 Malnutrition is a complex issue.
 Using Unsupervised Learning and clustering techniques in machine learning helps identify patterns in nutritional data, making strategies more targeted and efficient.

-# DATA DESCRIPTION
+# Data Description
 8 variables: Country, Income Classification, Severe Wasting, Wasting, Underweight, Overweight, Stunting, and Under 5 y/o Population.

 # Data Understanding